Drupal4Gov/Drupal-GovCon-2017/README.md

 * Ensure the build passes

 ## Configuration Changes
-When making configuration changes to the production site, if these changes are not checked in, they will be overwritten on the next deploy!
+When making configuration changes to the production site—and this includes menu, block, and view updates, **if these are not checked in, they will be overwritten on the next deploy!**

+If in doubt whether you have made configuration changes, go to [Synchronize](https://www.drupalgovcon.org/admin/config/development/configuration), where any configurations you have updated will be listed.

+If you have, you will want to check this list carefully, to be sure it only covers the changes you want to add.

 ## Resources